artanzand/artanzand.github.io/_posts/2022-01-12-jetson-for-DS.md

 layout: post
 title: Jetson Nano for Education
 author: Artan Zandian
-date: Dec 28, 2021
+date: Jan 12, 2022
-excerpt: "I have been using Nvidia Jetson Nano for over 3 weeks now and strongly believe that this well-priced developer kit should be included in the requirements for Data Science programs.
+excerpt: "I have been using Nvidia Jetson Nano developer kit for over 3 weeks now and strongly believe that this well-priced developer kit should be leveraged for Data Science education.
 Let's take a look..."
 ---

 It is official.
 I have new hobby!
-I have been using Nvidia Jetson Nano developer kit (Jetson Nano) for over 3 weeks now and strongly believe that this well-priced developer kit should be included in the requirements list for Data Science programs.
+I have been using Nvidia Jetson Nano developer kit (Jetson Nano) for over 3 weeks now and strongly believe that this well-priced developer kit should be leveraged for Data Science education.
 This is not a paid product testing, and my intention is to report my experience with the kit from the eyes of a learner who has been exposed to data science and deep learning workflows for a while now and who understands the necessity of having proper computation resources available.

 To explore whether Nvidia Jetson Nano is the right product for your educational needs, I am breaking down the usage type into three groups and will be going over what I found beneficial for each.
 I will sum up my review with the shortfalls I found when setting up and working with Jetson Nano.
 <br>